daotl/acei/spec/acei/apps.md

 #### Snapshot Verification

 Once all chunks have been accepted, Tendermint issues an `Info` ACEI call to retrieve the `LastBlockAppHash`.
-This is compared with the trusted app hash from the chain, retrieved and verified using the light client.
+This is compared with the trusted app hash from the ledger, retrieved and verified using the light client.
 Tendermint also checks that `LastBlockHeight` corresponds to the height of the snapshot.